muxingu/rnamut/README.md

   - Certain keywords are allowed in the comma-separated fields of Column 2.
 These keywords are: frameshift (for retaining all frameshifts) and stopcodon (for retaining all substitution causing the gain of stop codon)

 ### **2.3 Customise the Set of Tested Genes**
-To extend RNAmut to a larger set of indexed genes or to other cancers, users will need to provide a customised gene index file.
-We will provide a webserver for this purpose.
+To extend RNAmut to a larger set of indexed genes or to study other cancers, users will need to provide a customised file of gene index.
+We will provide a webserver for customising the indexed genes.
 To be updated.\